World-Class Rainbow Fishing

 The dining room/recreation area features a stereo, TV, DVD player, free Wi-Fi access, and a satellite phone.

-Cabins: Eight riverfront cabins are heated, carpeted, and comfortably accommodate two to four guests.
-The cabins have electricity from 7:00 a.m. to 11:00 p.m.
-Most of the cabins have a private bathroom, but a couple of cabins share a bathroom that is in a nearby building.
+Cabins: Eight riverfront cabins are heated, carpeted, and comfortably accommodate 2-4 guests.
+Cabins have electricity from 7:00 a.m. to 11:00 p.m.
+Most cabins include a private bathroom; however, a couple share a nearby bathhouse.

 Alcohol: A complimentary glass of wine is served with dinner.
 Otherwise, you'll need to bring your own alcohol.

 From Anchorage, you’ll take a 70-minute flight to King Salmon.
-Guests are required to be in King Salmon by 9:00 a.m. on Sunday, which means that you will need to either arrive on the first flight in the morning or arrive the night before and stay overnight in King Salmon at a local hotel.
+Guests must arrive in King Salmon by 9:00 a.m. on Sunday, which means that you will need to either arrive on the first flight of the morning or stay overnight in King Salmon at a local hotel the night before.

 Riverfront heated cabins